daoslies/Constitutional/README.md

 ### Results

-As shown in Figure 1, the LoRA-fine-tuned model exhibits an overall gain in epistemic humility ratings relative to the base model.
+As shown in Figure 1, when fitted with a LoRA trained via this project's implementation of SL-CAI, the model exhibits an overall gain in epistemic humility ratings relative to the base model.

 A modest +8.6% increase in epistemic humility is observed at inference when using the checkpoint from epoch 13 of this run.